nikosvil/3DEMFDFD/README.md

 2. repo
 3. temp

-The first directory contains the Fortran files and the Makefile as well as the subdirectory Results where the approximation of each E component exist.
-The second directory contains the file that computes the primary electric field intensity in Matlab.
-The last directory is being used as a temporary files folder.
+The first directory contains the Fortran files and the Makefile as well as the subdirectory Results where the approximation of each E component and the Magnetic Field z-component at the end of the computation.
+The second directory contains key files that compute the primary electric field intensity in Matlab as well as scripts that convert the output E files to Matlab variables.
+The last directory is being used in as a temporary files folder.

 **Instructions**